vibragiel/nobel/README.md

 * More ORM-ish stuff, like filtering using Prize, Laureate or Country objects as arguments
 * Add relation attributes, like affiliations.

+## Credits

+This is inspired by the beautifully written [hipchat-api](https://github.com/dobarkod/hipchat-api) wrapper.